telerik/winforms-docs/spellchecker/dictionaries.md

 ## Loading a custom dictionary

->To access the RadSpellChecker related types, you need to include the Telerik.WinControls.RichTextBox.Proofing namespace
+>note To access the RadSpellChecker related types, you need to include the Telerik.WinControls.RichTextBox.Proofing namespace
+>

 1. Let's say that you have chosen one of the dictionary files provided in [this article](http://www.telerik.com/community/code-library/winforms/localization-providers/dictionaries-for-radspellchecker.aspx), for example, the German (Germany) (de-DE) dictionary.